jxnblk/blog/src/posts/making-sourdough-and-learning-unity.md

 I built a few prototypes for music-based, education-focused games using Web Audio APIs, but never saw any of these to completion.

 Fast forward to 2020.
 I'm reading Unity docs and watching Unity tutorials on YouTube at 2x speed, thinking to myself: this all looks a lot more accessible than I thought.
-Coming from a web development background, C# feels like what TypeScript wants to be – one day, when it grows up – and although the Unity desktop application takes a while to learn the ropes, it's not as quirky as some other professional level applications I've used in the past.
+Coming from a web development background, C# feels like what TypeScript wants to be – one day, when it grows up – and although the Unity desktop application takes a while to learn the ropes, it's not as quirky as some other professional-level applications that I've used in the past.
 _If you're curious about learning Unity, I'd highly recommend one of their tutorial game starters.
 They have a lot of things set up for you, and it only takes a few hours to go from nothing to a playable prototype._

-As I continued to learn Unity, I toyed around with a few different rough prototypes, but always kept coming back around to the idea of building an adventure game.
+As I continued to learn Unity, I toyed around with a few different prototypes, but always kept coming back to the idea of building an adventure game.
 I loved adventure and RPG games like Zelda, Earth Bound, and FF VII when I was younger, and it's one of the genres I still really enjoy as an adult.
-I figured it might be a good way to keep the game mechanics focused and keep a narrow scope for the project, without having to worry about the physics of things flying around – _I'll write more about the Hoverboard later._
+I also thought it might be a good way to keep the game mechanics focused and keep a narrow scope for the project, without having to worry about the physics of things flying around – _I'll write more about the Hoverboard later._

 Like many other sci-fi fans, I had started writing notes for an interactive time travel novel about 15 years ago.
 Since I'm nowhere near turning that into a story of its own, I decided to rework the story into a game format.